open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecautoscaler">autoscaler</a></b></td>
         <td>object</td>
         <td>
-          Autoscaler specifies the pod autoscaling configuration to use for the OpenTelemetryCollector workloa<br/>
+          Autoscaler specifies the pod autoscaling configuration to use for the OpenTelemetryCollector workload.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>config</b></td>
         <td>string</td>
         <td>
-          Config is the raw JSON to be used as the collector's configuration.<br/>
+          Config is the raw JSON to be used as the collector's configuration.
+Refer to the OpenTelemetry Collector documentation for details.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecenvindex">env</a></b></td>
         <td>[]object</td>
         <td>
-          ENV vars to set on the OpenTelemetry Collector's Pods.<br/>
+          ENV vars to set on the OpenTelemetry Collector's Pods.
+These can then in certain cases be consumed in the config file for the Collector.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecenvfromindex">envFrom</a></b></td>
         <td>[]object</td>
         <td>
-          List of sources to populate environment variables on the OpenTelemetry Collector's Pods.<br/>
+          List of sources to populate environment variables on the OpenTelemetry Collector's Pods.
+These can then in certain cases be consumed in the config file for the Collector.<br/>
         </td>
         <td>false</td>
       </tr><tr>